 Medical examiners are senior doctors (at least 5 years post-registration).
 The majority are consultants or experienced GPs and will be practising in England or Wales.

 Yes, only doctors can work as MEs.
 If your background is as a nurse, healthcare scientist, paramedic, coroner’s officer, bereavement officer or similar, you may be interested in the role of Medical Examiner Officer (MEO).

 Yes, as long as you meet the requirements and are currently registered with the GMC with a licence to practise.
-To work as a medical examiner, you need to be practising in England or Wales you must be on the GMC Register and have at least five years’ post-qualification experience.
+To work as a medical examiner, you need to be practising in England or Wales, you must be on the GMC Register and have at least five years’ post-qualification experience.

 MEs are currently employed by acute trusts in England, and NWSSP in Wales.